Reactions to the end of the Sri Lankan civil war

-Reactions to the end of the Sri Lankan Civil War on 18 May 2009 have generally been positive and welcoming, while some countries expressed concern over the civilian casualties and the humanitarian impact.
+Reactions to the end of the Sri Lankan Civil War on 18 May 2009 were generally positive and welcoming, while some countries expressed concern over the civilian casualties and the humanitarian impact.

 Sri Lanka

 Streets were filled with joyous scenes of jubilation.
 United National Party leader Ranil Wickremasinghe, through a telephone call, congratulated President Mahinda Rajapaksa and the state's security forces on 18 May 2009 for their victory over the LTTE.
 In a press release issued that day, Roman Catholic Archbishop Oswald Gomis said:

 With the announced end of the war, Sri Lanka's stock exchange registered its sixth highest percentage gain ever.